sbooth/AudioFrameworks/README.markdown

 This repo doesn't contain the sources for the respective frameworks or libraries.
 You need to add those yourself.

+You can use the included `build_sfbaudioengine_frameworks.sh` to build the dependencies for SFBAudioEngine.
+You can invoke it like this:

+    /build_sfbaudioengine_frameworks.sh ../SFBAudioEngine/Frameworks`

+The path in the argument must exist already!

 CDDB
 ----